Yihan-Zhang-IC/Introduction/index.md

 !!!UNDER MAINTENANCE!!! - Coming up soon!
 -- Revision 6

-The past decades enjoyed [Moore's law](http://www.computer-architecture.org/textual/Moore-Cramming-More-Components-1965.pdf)'s magic, as it predicts a **stable** growth of computing power at a unit cost.
+In the past decades, [Moore's Law](http://www.computer-architecture.org/textual/Moore-Cramming-More-Components-1965.pdf) guided the semiconductor industry with its prediction of a **steady growth** in computing power at a fixed unit cost.
+However, in recent years, this stability has started to decline.
+While smaller and more efficient transistors will continue to emerge, each step toward miniaturization requires new device structures and materials.
+From [high-k metal gate (HKMG)]() and [FinFET]() to [gate-all-around (GAA)]() and [complementary FET (CFET)]() in the future, each advancement encounters novel **uncertainties**, especially when compared to the golden days of [Dennard scaling](), that allows us to rely on yearly improvements in electronics.

+Aware of the potential economic impact of this decreasing stability, I have directed my research on a "more-than-Moore" approach.
+Although the golden era may have passed, it left us with a range of compact and energy-efficient transistors for information processing.
+I concentrate my current research on circuits operating in the nW/sub-nW range, tapping into their significant potential to function under innovative power sources.
+In other words, **I aim to apply my integrated circuit (IC) engineering skills to make the unseen useful**.
+I hope my research path will help the IC industry find a new way to achieve stable growth again.

 However, in recent years, this stability starts to fade.
 Smaller and better transistors will be there, but each step of shrinking will involve revolutionary new device structures and new materials.
 Back from [HKMG]() and [FinFET](), to [GAA]() and [CFET]() in the future, every step forward is complicated with more and more uncertainties, especially when compared with the golden days governed by [Dennard's scaling](), the time when everyone knows better electronics will come out each year.

-Anticipating this **lost of stability** and its potential economic impact, I direct my research effort down the "more than Moore" way.
+Anticipating this **loss of stability** and its potential economic impact, I direct my research effort down the "more than Moore" way.
-The golden days, though gone, have left us a family of transistors that are amazingly compact and energy efficient for information processing.
+The golden days, though gone, have left us with a family of transistors that are amazingly compact and energy efficient for information processing.
 In particular, my current research focuses on circuits operating in the nW/sub-nW range, and unleashing their great possibility to make information processing happening using novel power sources previously overlooked.
 That is to say, I try to use my IC engineering expertise to **make the invisible useful**.
 And I hope alongside my research path, there is an opportunity for the IC industry to establish a new way to grow stably again.